moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles-factories.md

 ```

 *Depending on your IDE of choice, the ParticleTextureSheet may have automatically been added and returned a value of "null".
 If that is the case, then let it be for now.*
 The code above is for some of the methods required to make your particle have motion.
-There are still more methods to come however.
+There are still more methods to come, however.
 But first, let's add some code to the stuff we already have.

 ## Determining What Variables To Add
 In the particle's constructor, there are many variables you can choose to edit to your liking.
 Here is a list of some of the most common variables you may want to edit.